jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (2) The local authority to whom a direction is made under subsection (1) shall comply with the direction without using the process in Schedule 1.

 ### 293 Environment Court may order change to proposed policy statements and plans
-(1) After hearing an appeal against, or an inquiry into, the provisions of any proposed policy statement or plan that is before the Environment Court, the Court may direct the local authority to—
+(1) After hearing an appeal against, or an inquiry into, the provisions of any proposed policy statement or plan that is before the Environment Court, the court may direct the local authority to—
-  (a) prepare changes to the proposed policy statement or plan to address any matters identified by the Court:
+  (a) prepare changes to the proposed policy statement or plan to address any matters identified by the court:
-  (b) consult the parties and other persons that the Court directs about the changes:
+  (b) consult the parties and other persons that the court directs about the changes:
-  (c) submit the changes to the Court for confirmation.
+  (c) submit the changes to the court for confirmation.
-(2) The Court—
+(2) The court—
   (a) must state its reasons for giving a direction under subsection (1); and (b) may give directions under subsection (1) relating to a matter that it directs to be addressed.
-(3) Subsection (4) applies if the Environment Court finds that a proposed policy statement or plan that is before the Court departs from—
+(3) Subsection (4) applies if the Environment Court finds that a proposed policy statement or plan that is before the court departs from—
   (a) a national policy statement:
   (b) the New Zealand coastal policy statement:
   (c) a relevant regional policy statement: